publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptIII/m__us_usc_t22_s2222.md

  __Report to Congress on Palestine Refugee Ration Distribution System__

     [Pub.
-L. 95–424, title I, § 117(b)(2)][/us/pl/95/424/s117/b/2], Oct.
+L. 95–424, title I][/us/pl/95/424/tI], § 117(b)(2), Oct.
 6, 1978, [92 Stat.
 953][/us/stat/92/953], which provided that, not later than Jan.
 31, 1979, the Secretary of State provide the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives with a full and detailed report on the progress made by the Commissioner-General of the United Nations Relief and Works Agency to improve the ration distribution system so that food to Palestine refugees can be more equitably distributed on the basis of need, rather than entitlement, was repealed by [Pub.
-L. 97–113, title VII, § 734(a)(5)][/us/pl/97/113/s734/a/5], Dec.
+L. 97–113, title VII][/us/pl/97/113/tVII], § 734(a)(5), Dec.
 29, 1981, [95 Stat.
 1560][/us/stat/95/1560].

  __Authorization of Appropriations for Contributions to the World Assembly on Aging__

 [Pub.
-L. 95–424, title I, § 117(e)][/us/pl/95/424/s117/e], Oct.
+L. 95–424, title I][/us/pl/95/424/tI], § 117(e), Oct.
 6, 1978, [92 Stat.
 953][/us/stat/92/953], provided that:

 > “In addition to amounts otherwise available for such purpose, there are authorized to be appropriated to the President not to exceed $1,000,000 for contributions to the World Assembly on Aging to be convened under the auspices of the United Nations, except that the amount so contributed may not exceed 25 percent of the expenditures of such Assembly.
 Amounts appropriated under this subsection \[this note\] are authorized to remain available until expended.”